 Sisterhood is empowering, and empowered women are superwomen.
 YM is all about sisterhood; we strive to create a safe space for all of us girls to share our thoughts, feelings, and experiences.
 Unity is something emphasized in Islam as well.

-RasulAllah (SAW), said “A believer is a mirror to another believer” (narrated by Abu Hurayrah).
+The Prophet ﷺ said, “A believer is a mirror to another believer,” (narrated by Abu Hurayrah).

 A few years ago, several devoted Islamic workers took a hard look at Islamic work in North America and saw that one huge bulk of the Muslims population was being lost in the shuffle: the youth.
 Those who themselves must carry the torch of Islam one day were feeling little or none of it in their hearts.

 And so, Young Muslims was born.
 Young Muslims is the youth division of Islamic Circle of North America (ICNA) and was established specifically to address and solve this problem.
 YM’s purpose is to seek the pleasure of Allah ﷻ through educating and developing the youth in order to foster in them the desire to live their lives for the sake of Allah and to change the lives of others around them to have that same desire.